Pi-Man/PiE/README.md

 set the linker subsystem to Console (this is required by SDL)

 note: if you still are unable to build a project, make sure your build settings are correct and that you set the settings for the correct build configuration

+# Using VS Template Project

+swap branch to Template Project and clone

+find the .sln file and open

 # Building in VS
 included is a VS project in "source" that you should be able to just open wtih VS